Center for Ocean-Atmospheric Prediction Studies

 (850) 644-4841 fax

 My current area of research interest is on the role of the ocean in climate variability from the complementary perspectives of coupled ocean-atmosphere modeling and observations.
-My emphasis is on the study of the thermohaline circulation, western boundary currents, associated eddies and their impact on the world ocean circulation.
+I am especially interested in the study of western boundary currents, associated eddies, the thermohaline circulation, and their impact on the world ocean circulation.